• Messages

 Supply the routing

 The card shows two optional fields: Subdomain (prefixed to the tunnel domain) and Path (appended after it).
-Enter whichever your proxy's routes use.
-The Resolves to line shows the exact URL that will be written to agent.mcp_servers.
+Fill in one or both, depending on how your proxy's routes are configured.
+The Resolves to line shows the full MCP server URL that the agent connects to.

-The tunnel carries traffic; it does not authenticate to the upstream.
+The tunnel carries traffic; it does not authenticate to the upstream MCP server.
 Configure OAuth or bearer auth on the MCP server the same way as for any other MCP server.

 Archive a tunnel